Suillus granulatus

-Suillus granulatus is a pored mushroom of the genus Suillus in the family Suillaceae.
-It has been commonly known as the weeping bolete, or the granulated bolete.
-It is similar to the related S. luteus, but can be distinguished by its ringless stalk.
+Suillus granulatus is a species of fungus in the genus Suillus.
+It has been commonly known as the weeping bolete or the granulated bolete.
+It is a pored mushroom similar to S. luteus, but can be distinguished by its ringless stalk.

-The species often grows in a symbiosis (mycorrhiza) with pine and is edible.
+The species often grows in a symbiosis (mycorrhiza) with pine.
+It is native to the Northern Hemisphere and has been introduced elsewhere.
+It is edible.

 Taxonomy

 Suillus granulatus was first described by Carl Linnaeus in 1753 as a species of Boletus.
 It was given its current name by French naturalist Henri François Anne de Roussel when he transferred it to Suillus in 1796.
 Suillus is an ancient term for fungi, and is derived from the word "swine".
 Granulatus means "grainy" and refers to the granular dots on the upper part of the stem.

 However, in some specimens the granular dots may be inconspicuous and not darkening with age; thus the name S. lactifluus, "oozing milk" was formerly applied to this form as it is not notably characterized by granular dots.

 Previously thought to exist in eastern North America, that species has now been confirmed to be the rediscovered Suillus weaverae.